AaronGarman/IOS101-Prework/README.md

    - provides recommended content from accounts a user does not follow
    - user stories for shorter posts that can be easily seen
 2. Twitter
-   -allows user to search for content easily
+   - allows user to search for content easily
-   -provides recommended content from accounts a user does not follow
+   - provides recommended content from accounts a user does not follow
 3. ESPN
-   -allows users to mark teams as favorites to access them faster -live updates to show users what is happening during a game -News articles about current events in sports
+   - allows users to mark teams as favorites to access them faster
+   - live updates to show users what is happening during a game
+   - News articles about current events in sports
 4. Spotify
-   -gives recommendations for music that a user might like -playlist of most played songs recently and annually -allows user to download music and listen to it offline
+   - gives recommendations for music that a user might like
+   - playlist of most played songs recently and annually
+   - allows user to download music and listen to it offline
 5. Discord
-   -allows servers so that users can post messages and content in a group -allows many types of messaging from direct messaging, group messaging, and voice chat
+   - allows servers so that users can post messages and content in a group
+   - allows many types of messaging from direct messaging, group messaging, and voice chat

 ## Notes